v-rajagt/IntuneDocs/intune/fundamentals/get-support.md

   - Select **Help and support** from any Intune blade or page.

   > [!NOTE]
   > If your instance of Intune is hosted on the private cloud for government, also known as a sovereign cloud like Azure Government, see [Intune support for private cloud for government](#intune-support-for-private-cloud-for-government), later in this article.
-The Intune *Help and support* experience won’t be available on the private cloud for government until later this year.
+The Intune *Help and support* experience won’t be available on the private cloud for government until next year.

 - **From the Device Management Dashboard:**
   - After you've selected a feature area for Intune, select the option for **Help and support**.